MicrosoftDocs/Hololens/hololens/hololens-environment-considerations.md

 ---
 title: HoloLens environment considerations
 description: Get the best possible experience using HoloLens when you optimize the device for your eyes and environment.
-Many different environmental factors are fused together to enable tracking, but as a Mixed Reality developer, there are several factors you can keep in mind to tune a space for better holograms.
-keywords: holographic frame, field of view, fov, calibration, spaces, environment, how-to
 author: dorreneb
 ms.author: dobrown
 manager: jarrettr